From the Hives

 When lighting a candle, make sure the wick is trimmed to the proper

-is better.
+inch is better.
 If the candle smokes or drips, then trim it a tad shorter.
-After

-a given burning time period (that varies based on the width for each
+After a given burning time period (that varies based on the width for

 •